giulong/spectrum/README.md

   template: testbook/template.txt
 ```

-Here is the output produced by the default internal template:
+Here is the output produced by the default internal template, for tests of the `it-testbook` module:

 ```text
 ##########################################################################################################